isabella-burdon/meta_pipe/README.md

 git clone https://github.com/isabella-burdon/meta_pipe.git
 ```
 ### To set up meta pipe:
-1. The human reference genome needs to be downloaded and stored as 'chm13.fasta' in the b_contaminants folder.
+1. The human reference genome needs to be downloaded from:

-   This can be dowloaded from ncbi at:
 ``` link
 https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_009914755.1/
 ```
+Please unzip and store the reference as 'chm13.fasta' in the b_contaminants folder.

+   This can be dowloaded from ncbi at

- Navigate to the meta_pipe directory
+2. Navigate to the meta_pipe directory
 3. Run:
 ```bash
 ./setup.sh